For engineering firms

 The story

 That has changed.
-Coding agents now do most of the writing.
-The barrier to creating software is disappearing.
-The part of the job that didn't get cheaper is the part that always mattered most: knowing what problem to actually solve.
+Coding agents now do much more of the writing.
+But the part of the job that did not get cheaper is the part that always mattered most: understanding the workflow, modelling the data, checking the results, and deciding what should actually exist.

 Guidance